Ypertex/blog/content/articles/redesign-march-2020/index.md

 * At any time, I can swap out one or all tools.
 The source of my content goes into the cloud but remains local, too.
 If any of the non-local services would suddenly shut down, they wouldn't take my content with them.
 I remain the owner of my content.
 * I'm not restricted creatively by any platform.
 If I want to slightly tweak or completely overhaul my website theme, I can.
 * I gain deeper insights by running my analytics.
 I don't depend on the bits and pieces of user data that platform providers might offer.
-Yes, it's not as efficient as consuming a managed service (at the very least, I have to put up a [privacy policy](/privacy/) now)---but using Matomo on Docker makes this almost a fire-and-forget operation.
+Yes, it's not as efficient as consuming a managed service (at the very least, I have to put up a [privacy policy](/privacy/) now)—but using Matomo on Docker makes this almost a fire-and-forget operation.

 > Using Medium, LinkedIn, or other platforms for editing and publishing your articles?
-It might allow you to focus more on writing---but you better have an exit strategy in case the platform is going in a direction you don't like.
+It might allow you to focus more on writing—but you'd better have an exit strategy in case the platform is going in a direction you don't like.

 And in case you wonder: Excluding domain registrar fees and the cost of renting the virtual server for Matomo, the monetary cost of running this blog is zero.

 ### Title Capitalization in English Is Strange

 In German, headlines follow the same orthographic rules as any other text.
-In English however, there are several ways how professional publishers capitalize titles.
-The general rule is to capitalize the first, the last and the important words in the title.
+In English, however, there are several ways professional publishers capitalize titles.
+The general rule is to capitalize the first, the last, and the important words in the title.

 There are four main styles: Chicago style, APA style, MLA style, and AP style.
 Fortunately, there are a few helpers like [Capitalize My Title](https://capitalizemytitle.com/) so I don't have to remember the precise rules.
 (By the way: I'm defaulting to APA style.)